-MediaFeed is an independent digital media site run by experienced journalists and content strategists.
+MediaFeed is an independent digital media platform run by experienced journalists and content strategists.
 We produce, publish and distribute content in a variety of verticals, including travel, money, lifestyle, food, health, small business, auto, entertainment and tech.
 MediaFeed articles regularly appear on MSN.com and throughout its contributor network.

 Meet the MediaFeed team